-1. Data governance plan;
+1. Data governance plan; and

-2. Information Technology Systems Security Plan; and

-3. Metadata Dictionary
+2. Metadata Dictionary

-By July 1 annually, the District shall enter all student data elements shared with third parties into the Board's metadata dictionary.
+By October 1 annually, the District shall enter all student data elements shared with third parties into the State Board's metadata dictionary.

-The District shall provide the State Superintendent with a copy or link to the District's Information Technology Systems Security Plan by October 1 annually.
+By October 1 annually, the District shall provide the State Superintendent with evidence that the District has implemented a cyber security framework and the name and contact information of the District Information Security Officer.

 The District shall provide the State Superintendent with a copy or link to the District's data governance plan by October 1 annually.

-The District shall publicly post the its definition of directory information and describe how a student data manager may share personally identifiable information that is directory information.
+The District shall publicly post its definition of directory information as defined by FERPA and describe how a student data manager may share personally identifiable information that is directory information.
+By October 1 annually, the District shall provide the State Superintendent with a copy of, or a link to the Districts definition of directory information.

+The District shall establish an external research review process to evaluate requests for data for the purpose of external research or evaluation.

+Utah Code § 53E-9-303 (2019)

 Utah Admin.
-Rules R277-487-2 (July 10, 2017)
+Rules R277-487-2 (March 3, 2019)

 Utah Admin.
-Rules R277-487-3 (July 10, 2017)
+Rules R277-487-3 (March 3, 2019)

-The District shall establish an external research review process to evaluate requests for data for the purpose of external research or evaluation.

-Utah Code § 53E-9-303 (2018)

-Student Data Ownership
+Student Data Ownership and Access

 A student owns the student’s personally identifiable student data.

-A student may download, export, transfer, save, or maintain the student’s student data, including a document.
+The District shall allow a student or a student’s parent (or in the absence of a parent, an individual who is acting as the student’s parent) to access the student’s student data which is maintained by the District.

-Utah Code § 53E-9-302 (2018)
+Utah Code § 53E-9-302 (2019)

+Data Retention

+The District shall classify all student data which is collected under an approved records retention schedule.
+The District shall retain and dispose of all student data in accordance with an approved records retention schedule.

+If no existing retention schedule governs student disciplinary records collected by the District:

+1. The District may propose to the State Records Committee a retention schedule of up to one year if collection of the data is not required by federal or state law or Board rule; or

+2. The District may propose to the State Records Committee a retention schedule of up to three years if collection of the data is required by federal or state law or State Board rule, unless a longer retention period is prescribed by federal or state law or State Board rule.

+The District’s retention schedules shall take into account the District’s administrative need for the data.

+Unless the data requires permanent retention, the District’s retention schedules shall require destruction or expungement of student data after the administrative need for the data has passed.

+A parent or adult student may request that the District amend, expunge, or destroy any record not subject to an approved retention schedule and believed to be inaccurate, misleading, or in violation of the privacy rights of the student.
+The District shall process such a request following the same procedures outlined to amend a student education record under FERPA, as set out in Policy FE “Right to Amend Records.”

+Utah Admin.
+Rules R277-487-4 (March 3, 2019)

 Notification in Case of Breach

-If there is a release of a student’s personally identifiable student data due to a security breach, the District shall notify:
+If there is a release of a student’s personally identifiable student data due to a significant data breach, the District shall notify:

 1. The student, if the student is an adult student; or

-2. The student’s parent or legal guardian, if the student is not an adult student.
+2. The student’s parent , if the student is not an adult student.